codeweft/api-gateway/README.md

-# API Gateway Challenge from CompanyX
+# API Gateway Challenge from apigwx

 ## Background
 A cloud engineer working for Company X created a Cloudformation template to deploy a serverless API